 Saving a 20% down payment is hard enough – don’t put yourself at a disadvantage by using a regular savings account that pays 0% interest.
-Utilizing a high interest savings account at Neo Financial where you will get 130 times the interest a traditional bank gives, is a good way to save up for your down payment faster.
+Utilizing a high interest savings account at Neo Financial where you will get a 2.25% interest rate.
+Much better than what a traditional bank gives, is a good way to save up for your down payment faster.

 If you have the means to afford a down payment, and the grit to endure multiple offer presentations and bidding wars.
 You may be successful in finding a home to purchase.
 I went through this in 2020/21 and it was very stressful.
 Luckily we are now on the anniversary of one year in our first house as a family.

 Not everyone has the ability to save up a full down payment.
 This can be a huge barrier to entry into the real estate market.
 So if you can’t afford the full down payment required, are you just out of luck?
 Maybe not.

 A new company I found called Ourboro may have the solution – Co-ownership.
 They go in on the down payment with you to help you reach 20% down.
 It’s not a loan – you don’t pay any interest, but they are taking stake in the future value of the property when you sell.
 What’s the catch?
 They believe people don’t have “forever homes” anymore, but typically live in a home for around 10 years before selling.

 If you decide to live in that home longer than 10 years, you buy out their share from them.
 Sell before 10 years, they get their share of the fair market value (loss or gain).
 It’s an interesting approach that could help a lot more people get into home ownership.

 Buy a Standard Rental Property